 The University of Mobile offers students the opportunity to compete in softball, flag football, basketball, dodgeball, soccer, kickball, tennis, disc golf, volleyball, and ultimate frisbee.
 Ideas for other sports are welcome.
 Students interested in competing should visit the Student Life Office.
 In order to participate, students must sign up and complete the appropriate forms and waivers on imleagues.com/umobile.
 These forms, insurance information and emergency contacts must be submitted by the first game in order to participate - no exceptions.
-The Faulkner Hall Fitness Center offers over 1000 virtual fitness classes and spin classes throughout the week.
+The Faulkner Hall Fitness Center offers live spin classes throughout the week along with free weights and other fitness equipment.
 The Bedsole Commons Fitness Center offers free weights, selectorized strength machines, and cardio equipment.
 Director of University Wellness and Recreation - Zach Gaines at 251.442.2311 or zgaines@umobile.edu